 Livingston is a medium-sized town located in the state of New Jersey.
 With a population of 30,051 people and five constituent neighborhoods, Livingston is the 59th largest community in New Jersey.

 Livingston home prices are not only among the most expensive in New Jersey, but Livingston real estate also consistently ranks among the most expensive in America.

 Livingston is a decidedly white-collar town, with fully 94.31% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Livingston is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Livingston who work in management occupations (17.70%), sales jobs (11.63%), and office and administrative support (11.24%).

 Also of interest is that Livingston has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Livingston is also a town of artists.
 Livingston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Livingston’s character.

 In addition, Livingston is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 The most common language spoken in Livingston is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.